rkiel/npm-webpack-config-helper/README.md

 ## Usage

 It is expected that you use this in your `webpack.config.js` file.
+For example, to create a config that uses Babel, splits vendor code into a separate bundle, and bundles up CSS, you might using something like the following.

 ```javascript
 const Helper = require('webpack-config-helper');